 The answer depends on whether there is a court order in place and whether or not 50 miles away puts her outside of the state of North Dakota.
 You will want to speak with an attorney further about this to get you pointed in the right direction.

 My husband is paying child support for 2 children.
 His income has gone up since then.
 He got a higher paying job so we could make ends meet.
 But we now we have 2 boys of our own.
 I'm afraid if it's reviewed the amount he pays will go up.
-On the "child support calculator" on the states' website,...
+On the "child support calculator" on the...
 Read more »

 The short answer to your question is "yes, the biological children your husband does not share with the obligee are taken into consideration."
 That being said, it is not a dollar for dollar "match."
-In other words, your husband's child support obligation may still go up even though he has two other...Read more »
+In other words, your husband's child support obligation may still go up...Read more »

 There is never a guarantee that you can obtain custody over a child that is not yours.
 That said, you have several options to pursue and should contact an attorney to discuss whether custody is the best route for you to take.
 Some routes are more difficult and expensive than others and your lawyer...Read more »

 Like most legal answers, it really depends.
 What state are they living in?
 Is there an Order/Judgment in place?
 In North Dakota, if there isn't anything in place, he has as much of a right to the child as the mother does.
 That being said, he should not keep the child from her.
 There are...Read more »

 The answer is "it depends."
 Is there a Judgment?
 What does the Judgment say?
 If there is no Court Order/Judgment, then the father should have as much of a right to the child as the mother does.
 You should contact an attorney as this situation is very fact dependent.